dentarg/auth0-blog/_posts/2017-08-03-build-a-rottentomatoes-clone-with-graphql-and-auth0.markdown

 ### Add A Callback Component

 We will create a new component and call it `Callback.js`.
 This component will be activated when the `localhost:3000/callback` route is called and it will process the redirect from Auth0 and ensure we received the right data back after a successful authentication.
-The component will store the `access_token` and `id_token`.
+The component will store the `id_token`.

 _Callback.js_